Wildland Urban Interface Risk Class Maps

 In British Columbia, structure density (i.e. the number of buildings located within a given area) is used to define the boundaries of the wildland urban interface (WUI) for the purposes of wildfire and risk management planning purposes.
 It also identifies transition zones between unoccupied land and human development.
 A two-kilometre-wide buffer zone was applied to the edge of structures located in the WUI to indicate the distance that embers from a wildfire could reasonably expected to be carried by the wind and possibly ignite a structure.

-The WUI Risk Class Assessment was revised in 2019 to reflect updates to the 2019 Provincial Strategic Threat Analysis.
-Some risk class assessments were modified where there were changes to underlying fuel types due to land-based activities (e.g. wildfires, harvesting, fuel treatments, development) or changes to fire weather inputs (e.g. increases in threat levels due to shifts in the weather data).
+The WUI Risk Class Assessment was revised in 2021 to reflect updates to the 2021 Provincial Strategic Threat Analysis and the 2020 wildland urban interface structure density data and mapping.
+A number of WUI risk class ratings were modified based on changes to underlying fuel types related to land-based activities (e.g. wildfires, harvesting, fuel treatments, development), updated vegetation resources inventory or changes to fire weather inputs (e.g. increases in threat levels due to shifts in the weather data).

 The resulting WUI Risk Class Map highlights patterns and trends in the WUI in a format that is easy to understand.
 WUI risk class polygon ratings represent structures on the landbase, not administrative boundaries.
 This means that a WUI area may include multiple jurisdictions (e.g. regional district, municipality, Treaty Settlement lands and/or First Nations reserves).
 This high-level analysis supports the initial identification of at-risk areas (around communities, for example).

-This information will help determine the most effective risk control options, including the development or updating of a Community Wildfire Protection Plan, or a fuel treatment plan that includes an assessment of local threat conditions and wildfire risk reduction priorities.
+In addition, to support planning fuel management treatment data polygons (from 2012 to current) are added to the WUI Risk class maps.
+This information will help determine the most effective risk control options, including the development or updating of a Community Wildfire Resiliency Plans or Crown Land Wildfire Risk Reduction (CL WRR) Fuel Management Tactical Plans that includes an assessment of local threat conditions and wildfire risk reduction priorities.